Your cart looks a little empty!

 Unlike the rest of the wines featured in this article, Mantovano is not produced in Emilia-Romagna, but finds its home in Lombardy.
 This Lambrusco is usually secco (dry).

-How to Serve Lambrusco Wine
+How to Best Enjoy Lambrusco Wine

 For foolproof pairing options look to the dishes of Lambrusco’s homeland, Italy.